yudantaa/G11/README.md

-# merry-meals-g11
+# merry-meals
- Merry Meals | G11 Project
+ Merry Meals | Project about a food selling website along with credit card payment method using stripe.